Malcom Edjouma: Career

-France

 Edjouma began his youth career with the youth academies of PSG and Toulouse.

 On 29 July 2018, Edjouma transferred to FC Lorient, and was loaned back to US Concarneau for the remainder of the season.
 Edjouma made his professional debut with Lorient in a 0–0 Ligue 2 tie with Le Havre AC on 28 July 2018.

 On 10 January 2019, Edjouma was loaned out to fellow second tier club Red Star F.C. for the remainder of the season.

 On 16 July 2019, Edjouma was loaned out to Ligue 2 side Chambly.

-Romania

 On 23 January 2020, Edjouma signed a two-and-a-half-year contract with Romanian club Viitorul Constanța.

+On 17 August 2023, Edjouma joined Bari in Italy on loan with an option to buy.